TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-selection-focus.md

 }
 ```

-* As well as defining my own style I also disable whatever focus highlight the browser might apply so that the two don't clash
-* I need my own marker for the focused cell because it needs to continue being marked even if the user uses the formula bar (giving focus to it) to edit the content
+As well as defining my own style, I also disable whatever focus highlight the browser might apply so that the two don't clash.
+I need my own highlight for the focus cell because it continues to be the focus cell even if the user moves the input focus elsewhere.
+For example, they might use the formula box to edit cell content rather than doing it in place.

-* To help with debugging in my sample app I change the background color of whatever element has browser focus
+To help with debugging in my sample app, I also changed the background color of whatever element has input focus.

 ```css
 :focus {